eclipsesource/pdf-maker/README.md

   },
   // Page margins (`x` is a shorthand for left and right)
   margin: { x: '2.5cm', top: '2cm', bottom: '1.5cm' },
-  // Content as an array of paragraphs
+  // Content as an array of blocks
   content: [
-    // Paragraphs can contain text and text attributes { text: 'Lorem ipsum', bold: true, textAlign: 'center', fontSize: 24 },
+    // Blocks can contain text and text attributes
+    { text: 'Lorem ipsum', bold: true, textAlign: 'center', fontSize: 24 },
     // Text can also be an array of text ranges with different attributes { text: [